ar-mac/fast-trade/README.md

   - Not most OO solution, but for the first project it works.
 3. Automatic events, based on time, are handled by gem whenever
   - Currently not working :/, but probably it's the case of Rails.env (need to be production)
+4. This app has full (?) test suite for main functionalities
+  - Tests are automatically connected with files by gem guard